-$^{^{10}}$ For countries with more than 100 banks, we selected the top 100 in 1995, 2005 and 2015 so as to obtain a spread over the full time period.
+&lt;sup>13 For countries with more than 100 banks, we selected the top 100 in 1995, 2005 and 2015 so as to obtain a spread over the full time period.
 All these banks are included in the data for the years they existed in order to capture the top 100 banks over the sample as far as possible, and to avoid the loss of data points.

-Table 1 shows the descriptive statistics of the baseline model variables for the period 1990-2018.
-Note that the bank level data typically has fewer observations than the macroeconomic data since the underlying series of individual bank balance sheets and profit and loss are typically not complete over the full data period.
-The net interest margin as a proportion of average assets (NIM) has a mean of 2.57% of total assets with a sizeable variance.
-It is far larger than non-interest income, whose ratio to average assets is 1.24%.
-Credit risk (CRISK), provisions/gross loans, is on average 8.8%, with a large variation between banks.
-Unadjusted capital adequacy (LEV) averages 10.9%.
+adequacy averages 10.9%.
 Our measure of liquidity risk, deposits/liabilities (LRISK) averages 64%.
-Management efficiency (COSTINC) averages 64% of total income, while non-interest income (DIVSIF) represents about 32.5% of gross revenue.
-The Lerner Index (LINDEX) is positive, suggesting some degree of market power for banks.
-At just over 0.2, it is comparable in average levels with other studies such as Davis and Karim (2019) and Davis et al (2022).
+Cost/income, showing management efficiency averages 64% of total income, while non-interest income represents about 32.5% of gross revenue.
+The Lerner Index is positive, suggesting some degree of market power for banks.
+At just over 0.2, it is comparable in average levels with other studies such as Davis and Karim [29] and Davis et al. [30].
 Average GDP growth over the period was about 2.5% and the inflation rate was about 3.0%.
 The average short rate in the sample is 3.55%, while the yield curve is 1.25% implying an average long rate of 4.8%.